madisonmay/CommonRegex/README.md

 ===========

 Find all times, dates, links, phone numbers, and emails in a string.
-I did the hard work so you don'thave to.
+I did the hard work so you don't have to.

-Note that this module is English language / US specific.

 Usage
 ------